DIVYAN5H/Maps-Magik/README.md

 - A list of name is shown while searching.

 ## Pending
+- Show all details when hover over a marker.
+- Improve UI.
+- Breaking app into components.
 - Linking DB to get user data.
-- Work on UI.
-- Breaking app into components.

 ## Notes
 loc:9 of pages/index.vue shows error in ide but works as expected in application